DynamicsShop/SD-Interface-EDI/SD-Interface-EDI-Release-Notes.md

 - BCv21 App - A change was made to prompt the user when they choose to delete files from the Azure Files FactBox.

-- BCv21 App - The Delete Line action in the Azure Files FactBox was removed as the delete action is used to delete the files.

 ### 6.0.0

 #### Enhancements